dataloop/dataloop-support/docs/endpoints/hosted_statsd.md

 On the default UDP port 8125.
 Your server address will match whatever your fingerprint is set to (fingerprints are unique between agents).

-You can then find your StatsD metrics by browsing the dataloop agent or using the statsd tag inside Dataloop.
+You can then find your StatsD metrics by browsing the Dataloop (Outlyer) Agent or using the statsd tag inside Dataloop.